ArunMichaelDsouza/joypad.js/README.md

 Fired whenever a controller's button is pressed.

-joypad.js supports the ``standard`` gamepad button layout which is supported by most controllers in which button locations are layed out in a left cluster of four buttons, a right cluster of four buttons , a center cluster of three buttons, and a pair of front facing buttons (shoulder buttons) on the left and right side of the gamepad.
+joypad.js supports the ``standard`` gamepad button layout which is supported by most controllers in which button locations are layed out in a left cluster of four buttons, a right cluster of four buttons , a center cluster of three buttons (some controllers have four) and a pair of front facing buttons (shoulder buttons) on the left and right side of the gamepad.

 The following table describes the default button mappings -